dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## Secure the Home Page with an Angular Route Guard

-Currently, when our app is opened, it displays the Home page.
-We should secure this behind our new Login page using an Angular route guard along with Auth Connect’s built-in authentication checks.
+Currently, when the app is opened, it displays the Home page.
+This should be secured behind the new Login page using an Angular route guard along with Auth Connect’s built-in authentication checks.
 Create an `AuthGuard` class under the services folder:

 ```shell
 ionic generate guard services/auth